DKB VR Art Prize

 VR ART PRIZE 2023 Virtual Utopias

-The theme for the VR ART PRIZE 2023 is ‘Virtual Utopias’
+The theme for the VR ART PRIZE 2023 was ‘Virtual Utopias’

 The rapid advancement of digitalisation is expanding the way we explore art by creating new virtual spaces in which artistic works can be experienced digitally, alongside analogue ones.
 With virtual reality technology, artists can imagine alternative utopian scenarios in a virtual space.
 Different societal realities are reflected and made tangible.
 This opens up new realms of possibility, offering moments of escape from everyday worries and constraints.